 –Sound walls approach things from the learners point of view.
 On a traditional A-Z word wall, words are categorized by the first letter.
 But that doesn’t make sense to someone who is just learning to spell!
 A student looking for the word phone will not naturally look to P. Putting the word knee under K is confusing to them!
 A sound wall categorizes words by their sounds which makes much more sense to the learner!

 –They allow for explicit instruction of phonemes.
 Kids learn to talk well before they learn to read or write.
 This is because the human brain is hardwired for oral language, but not for reading and writing.
 Students need direct and explicit instruction on how to read, write, and spell.
 A sound wall is a tool that allows for this valuable, explicit phonics instruction.

 Do you use a sound wall in your classroom?
 What benefits do you see to using one?

 I hope the information I’ve shared today helps you to better understand sound walls and why they are such a great resource for helping students read and write.
-Be on the lookout for my next post where I’ll share all about getting a sound wall set-up in your classroom!
+Ready to get started?
+Head to my next post where I’ll share all about getting a sound wall set-up in your classroom!

 Are you looking for more help with your classroom sound wall?